-(iv) Only re-commence the capture and relocation upon submission of the NFCRP.
-60. Native fish capture and relocation must be undertaken in general accordance with the approved Native Fish Capture and Relocation Plan and must only be undertaken by a suitably qualified and experienced freshwater ecologist.
+(iv) Only to commons the centure and relocation upon submission of the NECRO (iv) Only re-commence the capture and relocation upon submission of the NFCRP.
+59. Native fish capture and relocation must be undertaken in general accordance with the certified Native Fish Capture and Relocation Plan and must only be undertaken by a suitably qualified and experienced freshwater ecologist.
 The freshwater ecologist must also be onsite during the dewatering process to ensure that any remaining native fish that are not caught during defishing are salvaged.
-61. The Consent Holder must provide a Fish Salvage Report detailing the relocation site, the species and number of freshwater fauna relocated prior to and during dewatering, to the Council within 10 days of completion of the native fish capture and relocation.
+60. The Consent Holder must provide a Fish Salvage Report detailing the relocation site, the species and number of freshwater fauna relocated prior to and during dewatering, to the Council within 10 days of completion of the native fish capture and relocation.
 These results must be uploaded into NIWA's New Zealand native freshwater Fish database.
-Wetland and Streams Conditions 62.
+Wetland and Streams Conditions 61.
 General Works Works within the wetlands and wetland setbacks must be undertaken in general accordance with the relevant application reports and drawings listed in Condition 1.
-63. Stream and Wetland Management Plan - Milldale North Offset and Compensation Site Prior to the stream enhancement and riparian planting works, along with the creation of the new wetland and associated enhancement planting, a Stream and Wetland Management Plan (SWMP) must be submitted to Council for certification.
-The SWMP must be prepared in consultation with Ngāti Manuhiri and Te Kawerau ā Maki.
-The SWMP must be prepared by a suitably qualified and experienced ecologist and give effect to the enhancement planting and wetland creation (totalling 2.81ha), culvert removals, and stream riparian planting detailed in the "Ecological Impact Assessment Milldale - Stages 10-13 prepared by Virdis Environmental Consultantsand "Milldale Wetland Offset Planting Plans, prepared by Beca both referenced in Condition 1.
+62. Stream and Wetland Management Plan - Milldale North Offset and Compensation Site Prior to the stream enhancement and riparian planting works, along with the creation of the new wetland and associated enhancement planting, a Stream and Wetland Management Plan (SWMP) must be submitted to Council.
+The SWMP shall be prepared in consultation with Ngāti Manuhiri and Te Kawerau ā Maki.
+The SWMP must be prepared by a suitably qualified and experienced ecologist and give effect to the enhancement planting and wetland creation (totalling 2.81ha), culvert removals, and stream riparian planting detailed in the "Ecological Impact Assessment Milldale - Stages 10-13, Rev Final 1, prepared by Virdis Environmental Consultants, dated 26 February 2025" and "Milldale Wetland Offset Planting Plans, prepared by Beca, dated 26.02.25", both referenced in Condition 1.
 The SWMP must include, but not be limited to: (a) How the implementation of stream and wetland enhancement works at the Offset Site will be staged proportional with the extent of wetland and stream reclamation at each stage of earthworks within Milldale Stages 10-13 [noting that the phases of compensation works will be completed within 24 months of reclamation]; (b) Extent of compensation required at the Milldale Stages 10-13 site, and timing of stream enhancement works and riparian planting in relation to subdivision stages [noting that a portion of the compensation works required for stream and wetland reclamation will be undertaken within proposed local purpose (drainage) reserves that will be vested with Council as the subdivision stages progress]; (c) Planting plan of stream and wetland and buffer planting detailing species diversity outcomes relative to historic site conditions, expected wetland ecosystem, and regional biodiversity targets.
-Planting plans must be in general accordance with the
+Planting plans shall be in general accordance with the